xpack/web-doxygen/website/docs/api/structs/dotgroupcollaboration-edge.md

 <hr/>

-<p>The documentation for this struct was generated from the following files:</p>
+The documentation for this struct was generated from the following files:

 <ul>
 <li><a href="/web-doxygen/docs/api/files/src/dotgroupcollaboration-cpp">dotgroupcollaboration.cpp</a></li>